Program

 • Eve Ekman, Greater Good Science Center

-Session 4.2: Neural mechanisms of mindfulness-based interventions promoting mental health and resilience
+ROOM 2: Session 4.2: Neural mechanisms of mindfulness-based interventions promoting mental health and resilience

 • Guusje Collin, Radboudumc and Donders Institute for Brain, Cognition and Behavior